The Pearl of Africa Hotel Kampala: Location

 The hotel is located in Central Kampala on Nakasero Hill.
 The building stands on a 14 acre site that was previously occupied by the state's television stations.
 The elevation of the site is approximately 1240 m above sea level, making it one of the highest points in the city.

 Overview

 Aya Investments Limited, a subsidiary of the Aya Group, has been working on the 24-story building since 2006.
 Because of cash shortages and administrative difficulties, the hotel took much longer to complete, with many missed deadlines and multiple postponements of the opening date.
-Since completion, it is the tallest completed building in the city, at 23 storeys and about 90 m in height.
+Since completion, it is one of the tallest completed buildings in the city, at 23 stories and about 90 m in height.
 The building was originally developed under the Hilton Hotels brand.
 However, when the owners of the hotel failed to reach a licensing agreement with Hilton, the latter signed up with Carlson Rezidor Hotel Group in January 2017.
 In June 2017 the Carlson Rezidor Hotel Group withdrew from the management agreement.
 In September 2017 a South African hotel brand, Sovereign Hotels, entered into a short term management agreement with the owners and opened the hotel in October 2017.